-Where legal consequences may occur, evidence must be collected, stored and presented so that the ITU can ensure, that the evidence is complete and reliable.
+Where legal consequences may occur, evidence must be collected, stored, and presented so that the ITU can ensure, that the evidence is complete and reliable.

-All security incidents and breaches are documented, and reports are evaluated by the IT Security Committee at ITU.
+All security incidents and breaches are documented, and reports are evaluated by the Security and Compliance Board Tier 2 level at ITU.